tlienart/Franklin.jl/docs/code/index.md

 ### More on paths

-There are three ways you can specify where the script corresponding to a code-block should be saved.
+There are three ways you can specify where the script corresponding to a code block should be saved.

 @@tlist
 1. _relative to the page_: `./[p]/script` is as above, it will write the code block to `/assets/[subpath]/p/script.jl` where `subpath` corresponds to the sub-path of the page where the code block is inserted (path below `/src/`)